 - ♦ that all rules, regulations and procedures referred to herein have been or will be complied with, and that obtaining the service is in the best interest of the University

 - ♦ that the following policies have been reviewed:

 • Withholding from Nonresidents for Personal Services (.jpg)

-• Financial Services Policy 7.4 and Contracts and Grants Policy 8
+• Financial Services Policy 7.4 and Contract & Grant Accounting Policy 8

 It is the general policy of the University to acquire contractual services exceeding $5,000.00 (including equipment service contracts) by seeking competition.
-To process a request for a personal service exceeding $5,000.00, contact Purchasing to solicit bids or discuss obtaining a sole source approval.
+To process a request for a personal service exceeding $5,000.00, contact Procurement Services to solicit bids or discuss obtaining a sole source approval.

 Step 3: Independent Contractor vs Employee Determination